ChaikovskiyV/sensor-monitor/README.md

 Rest api Sensor Monitor

-This web service is created using Java, Spring Framework(Boot, Data, Security), Hibernate, PostgreSQL and REST api.
+This rest api is created using Java, Spring Framework(Boot, Data, Security), Hibernate, PostgreSQL and REST api and

-This rest api works with sensors data that includes following information:
+It works with sensors data that includes following information:

 - name;
 - description;